Mobile apps to detect the skin cancers !!

 - Change in the size or color of a mole or other spot on the skin

-- Spread of pigmentation outside the border of a mole
+- The spread of pigmentation outside the border of a mole

 - Odd skin sensations, such as persistent itchiness or tenderness

-The causes of the skin cancers are many of which include the genetic predisposition, usage of toxic substances like lots of chemical containing cosmetics etc.
+The causes of the skin cancers are many of which include the genetic predisposition, usage of toxic substances like lots of chemicals containing cosmetics, etc.

 Mole checking applications for detection of skin cancer:

 There are various applications in your smartphone that can help in the detection of skin cancer.
 Some send photos to a dermatologist, some provide instant feedback and others offer helpful reminders about self-checking your skin and scheduling a doctor’s appointment.

 Miiskin is a mole mapping application to analyze your skin. as your dermatologists would perform mole maps as part of a clinical full-body skin exam, using this digital dermoscopy (magnified digital photography) can help in catching suspicious lesions.
 This application can capture the high definition dermoscopy photos and provide information more than that of the normal digital photos.
 According to the website, anyone with an iPhone with iOS 10 and newer or a phone running Android 4.4 and newer can use Miiskin.
 This Skin Mapping feature provides automatic identification for suspicious moles.

 This application was developed by the researchers at the University of Michigan (UM) school of medicine.
 This helps you to do full-body skin cancer self-exam, as well as create and track a history of moles, growths, and lesions.